 This is basic.
 Don’t you think?
 You list the basic information to populate during a search and hope for the best, right?
 Not entirely.

 While you can list the basic information like the bedroom and bathroom count and square footage, explaining the property through images and description is so much more powerful.

 What’s a conversational, descriptive solution?
 It’s the style of your writing and what you are giving them.
 You are giving them a solution to their search.
-When writing the listing, the tone should be liketelling a story in a conversational pitch describing the solution for their search.
+When writing the listing, the tone should tell a story about this property in a conversational pitch describing the solution for their search.
 Allowing them to connect by envisioning they can live in this home.

-At the end of listings, end it with a call-to-action.
+At the end of the listing, end it with a call-to-action.
 This can be a contact me to schedule an appointment or an invitation statement such as the one below: Your oasis awaits!

-Here is a before and after a listing.
+Here is a before and after listing and description.
 Same image, which is not the problem.
 The question would be, is it enough?
-Which listing would you want to look at?
+Which listing would you be interested in?

 I don’t know about you, but this listing is boring.
 It really isn’t saying much to me except that apparently, it is a must-see!
 The image is beautiful, but the description doesn’t take me to that emotional explosion of wanting to take action.
 Not to mention, I don’t even know how many bedrooms it offers!

 Look below at what this listing description can say?

 Updated Listing: Come home to this dreamy, beautiful bungalow-style brick home on a quiet tree-lined street conveniently minutes away from downtown and shopping.
 Call this home an entertainment oasis.